Can you help shape our future priorities? Take a five minute survey now. Survey closes on 8 July.

 Professorial Fellow

-Professor Jeremy Lind is a development geographer of the Horn of Africa, focussing on conflict, violence and livelihoods, particularly in pastoralist areas.
+Professor Jeremy Lind is a development geographer of the Horn of Africa, focussing on conflict, violence, livelihoods and social protection, particularly in pastoralist areas.
 He was co-leader of the Resource Politics and Environmental Change cluster at IDS from 2015-2018.

 His recent research critically examined the local-level dynamics around land and resource-based investments in dryland eastern Africa.
 This was undertaken in his role as PI of the UK Research Councils-funded Seeing Conflict at the Margins project, which used interdisciplinary methods to examine conflicts around geothermal and wind power developments in Kenya.
 He was also editor of Land, Investment and Politics: Reconfiguring Eastern Africa’s Pastoral Drylands (James Currey, 2020).